United States and state-sponsored terrorism: Los Pepes

-Years of Lead
+Italy

 The Years of Lead was a period of socio-political turmoil in Italy that lasted from the late 1960s into the early 1980s.
 This period was marked by a wave of terrorism carried out by both right-wing and left-wing paramilitary groups.
 It was concluded that the former were supported by the United States as a strategy of tension.

 General Gianadelio Maletti, commander of the counter-intelligence section of the Italian military intelligence service from 1971 to 1975, stated that his men in the region of Venice discovered a right-wing terrorist cell that had been supplied with military explosives from Germany, and alleged that US intelligence services instigated and abetted right-wing terrorism in Italy during the 1970s.

 According to the investigation of Italian judge Guido Salvini, the neo-fascist organizations involved in the strategy of tension, "La Fenice, Avanguardia nazionale, Ordine nuovo" were the "troops" of "clandestine armed forces", directed by components of the "state apparatus related to the CIA."

 Any relationship of the CIA to the terrorist attacks perpetrated in Italy during the Years of Lead is the subject of debate.
 Switzerland and Belgium have had parliamentary inquiries into the matter.